USDA-FSA/fsa-design-system/components/progress/index.md

 ## Accessibility

 * Note the use of the `aria-live="polite"` attribute, which will alert the User with assistive technologies when they are not performing actions.
-* In general, the Progress component is a visual indicator
+* In general, the Progress component is a visual indicator, so alternative means should be used to communicate application status.

 ## General Guidance